Azure/FTALive-Sessions/content/containers/aks-networking/readme.md

 AGIC leverages the AKS’ advanced networking, which allocates an IP address for each pod from the subnet shared with Application Gateway.
 Application Gateway Ingress Controller has direct access to all Kubernetes pods.
 This eliminates the need for data to pass through kubenet.

+AGIC helps eliminate the need to have another load balancer/public IP in front of the AKS cluster and avoids multiple hops in your datapath before requests reach the AKS cluster.
+Application Gateway talks to pods using their private IP directly and does not require NodePort or KubeProxy services.
+This also brings better performance to your deployments.

+Azure Application Gateway must be in the same Virtual Network or in a Peered Virtual Network.
+The communication between Azure Application Gateway and AKS will always happen using a Virtual Network connectivity.

+You can setup to use End-to-end TLS or TLS offloading.

 ![image](https://user-images.githubusercontent.com/83619402/150572133-6e213053-41b3-4d4f-b77c-60295289b14d.png)

 - [Benefits of Application Gateway Ingress Controller](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-log-query)